Top 10 Brahms works

 So I was just under 13 years old when I heard Vladimir Spivakov perform this work in Yaruban in Armenia.
 Something struck my heart as I listened to it and I fell in love with it for the rest of my life.

-Brahms’s F major Cello Sonata is one of the first pieces of Brahms I tackled as a kid.
+Brahms’s F major Cello Sonata is one of the first pieces I tackled as a kid.
 It’s so symphonic and dynamic and heroic and touching… The slow movement is one of Brahms’s finest – it’s simply structured, but he creates an incredible sound world with low writing for the piano in the left hand, the cello singing in its prime register on the A-string, and a pizzicato colour that he uses all throughout.

 The piano part is hugely virtuosic and full of colour, but he keeps the cello in the right part of its range so it has a chance to come through.
 The whole Sonata is incredibly imaginative and daringly modern.